basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 ```

 This is exactly why I like NixOS.
-The migration stopped being a pile of screenshots and became a pull request.
+The migration stopped being a list of steps I needed to follow and became a pull request.

 The important storage boundary is: